 Open File Location

-3. On the open folder, right-click on the Task Manager shortcut and select Open file location.
+3. Right-click on the Task Manager shortcut and select Open file location.

 Open file location

-4. Next, right-click on Taskmgr.exe and select Send to > Desktop (create shortcut).
+4. Right-click on Taskmgr.exe and select Send to > Desktop (create shortcut).

 Send to > Desktop (create shortcut)